By Rob Farber, contributing writer

 Unsurprisingly, given the performance dependence on the distributed FFT, applications such as LAMMPS have created their own FFT library (FFTMPI, in this case).
 To prove its worth, the heFFTe library needs to deliver better performance than the existing FFT implementation.

 For LAMMPs, the heFFTe team provided wrappers to directly call heFFTe.
-Benchmark results on the LAMMPS Rhodosin protein benchmark (Figure 4) show that heFFTe caused a 1.5× increase in overall LAMMPS performance.
+Benchmark results on the LAMMPS Rhodopsin protein benchmark (Figure 4) show that heFFTe caused a 1.5× increase in overall LAMMPS performance.
 In doing so, heFFTe ran 2× faster than the LAMMPS FFT library on a 128 × 128 × 128 FFT grid running across two nodes that used four MPI ranks per node.

 Looking to the Future